 Ideal Body Fat Percentage For A Certain Look

-If you want a certain level of leanness or muscle definition, then there are a variety of ideal body fat percentages to aim for in order to achieve a certain look.
+If you want a certain level of leanness or muscle definition, then there are different body fat percentages to aim for to achieve a certain look.
 This ideal ranges will also be affected by gender and age.

 Muscle Mass And Body Fat Percentage